menandmice/micetro_docs/guides/implementation/central_mssql.rst

   <DatabasePassword value="plaintext:<your password here>" />

 .. note::
-  If the DatabasePassword value is prefixed by "plaintext:", it will be swapped out by the Men&Mice Central for a password hash during start up.
+  If the ``DatabasePassword`` value is prefixed by ``plaintext:``, it will be replaced by Men&Mice Central for a password hash during start up.

 Connecting to the MS SQL database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^